TionAPI/HA-tion/README.md

 * fan speed
 * target heater temp
 * heater mode (on/off)

-for your Tion S3 breezer.
+of your Tion S3 breezer via bluetooth.
+If you are prefer control breezer via Magic Air, please follow to https://github.com/airens/tion_home_assistant repository.

 :warning: Please remember that breezer is not heating device and don't try use it for room heating :warning:
 #### disclaimer: everything that you do, you do at your own peril and risk